elielagmay/til/django/pytest.md

     message = models.TextField()
 ```

-We can write a unit test for `Post.comment_count` by mocking Django's `ReverseManyToOneDescriptor`.
+We can write a unit test for `Post.get_comment_count` by mocking Django's `ReverseManyToOneDescriptor`.

 ```python
 from django.db.models.fields.related import ReverseManyToOneDescriptor